cloudogu/k8s-ecosystem/docs/development/dev_box_k3d_en.md

 ## Current scope

-The `k3d` path is intended to manage multiple local CES instances through a small wrapper script.
-It reuses the existing [`installEcosystem.sh`](../../image/scripts/dev/installEcosystem.sh) directly against the matching `kubeconfig`.
+The `k3d` workflow is intentionally small.
+It manages multiple local CES instances with a single CLI:

-Compared to the Vagrant setup, this path currently does not try to reproduce:
+- `create`
+- `start`
+- `stop`
+- `list`

-- the basebox image
+- `delete`
-- the node configuration from `nodeconfig/k3sConfig.json`

-The previous proxy-registry approach is no longer run inside the cluster here.
-Instead, a local Docker-based registry stack is used outside the clusters.
+The CLI creates the local `k3d` cluster, writes a dedicated kubeconfig and then bootstraps CES by calling the existing [`image/scripts/dev/installEcosystem.sh`](../../image/scripts/dev/installEcosystem.sh).
+The helper scripts in `image/scripts/dev/` therefore remain the shared installation implementation and are still also used by Vagrant.

 ## Prerequisites